A Call for Catalytic Leadership in Philanthropy - Exponent Philanthropy

 Photo by Lara Jameson

-Philanthropy is ever changing.
-Pressing issues and seismic political, economic, and technological shifts move us to regularly revisit how we work.
-Urgency, passion, curiosity, and the desire to engage are driving some lean funders (those with few or no staff) to center their giving around authentic relationships with grantees and members of their community.
-This type of Catalytic Leadership in Philanthropy (CLIP) sets them apart.
-Notably:
+Philanthropy is ever-changing.
+Pressing issues and seismic political, economic, and technological shifts move us to revisit how we work regularly.
+Urgency, passion, curiosity, and the desire to engage drive some lean funders (those with few or no staff) to center their giving around authentic relationships with grantees and community members.
+This type of Catalytic Leadership in Philanthropy (CLIP) sets them apart from other lean funders.

-• Where foundations get information from proposals and site visits, these funders educate and inform themselves before making grants.
+• Where foundations get information from proposals and site visits, funders engaging in CLIP educate and inform themselves before making grants.

-• Where foundations distance themselves from grantees and members of the community through elaborate application processes, these funders invite conversations, nurture relationships, and seek new ideas and feedback from these stakeholders.
+• Where foundations distance themselves from grantees and community members through elaborate application processes, these funders invite conversations, nurture relationships, and seek new ideas and feedback from these stakeholders.

-• Where foundations emphasize grants and dollars, these funders leverage powerful assets, including knowledge, connections, reputation, access, influence, and the freedom to take on difficult or controversial issues to give beyond dollars.
+• Where foundations emphasize grants and dollars, these funders leverage powerful assets, including knowledge, connections, reputation, access, influence, and the freedom to take on complex or controversial issues to give beyond dollars.

 • Where foundations operate on a short-term, year-by-year cycle, these funders commit themselves to an issue for years or even decades.